 What is 3D printing?

-3D printing is a method of creating physical three-dimensional objects through an additive rather than reductive process.
-As opposed to utilizing a solid block of material and removing all the unnecessary material until the desired object is created, 3D printing creates objects by bonding the print material one layer at a time.
+3D printing is a method of making a physical object from a three-dimensional digital model, typically by laying down many thin layers of a material in succession.
+3D printing creates objects by bonding the print material one layer at a time.

 3D printers work by making use of 3D design files, such as those created in AutoCAD or similar applications.
 These files are processed by specialized software that slices the data into cross sections.
 The printer uses this data to build the desired object from the bottom up one layer at a time.
 Pendergrass’ printers use the fused deposition modeling (FDM) process, which utilizes thermoplastics in filament form.
 This filament is fed to a nozzle that heats the plastic to its melting point and then extrudes the material onto the build surface according to instructions from the CAD data.